 So when I was flipping through Pottery Barn a few years back and saw their ruler growth charts, I knew that was the direction I wanted to go when we eventually decided to grow our family.
 Not only were they adorable and quirky, but, most importantly, they were transferable.
-While Craig and I don’t plan on moving out of this house until we’re old and gray, the truth is, you never know where life will take you, and I love that wherever we go in life, we can take this growth chart with us.
+While Craig and I don’t plan on moving out of this house until we’re old and gray, the truth is, you never know where life will take you, and I love that wherever we go in life, we can take this growth chart ruler with us.

 Of course, I couldn’t stomach the $90 price tag on the Pottery Barn version.
 I mean, after all, it’s pretty much just a piece of wood with some tick marks and numbers painted on it!
 So when it was time to start working on Baby J’s nursery, I decided I was going to make my own.
 And I did, for about $15.